Skip to content

 CSS page-break-inside Property

-The page-break-inside property defines page break inside the element.
-This property is generally used to insert a page break inside of an element's content while printing.
+The page-break-inside property controls whether a page break occurs inside an element.
+This property is generally used to manage page breaks inside an element's content when printing.
+Note that it only applies to paged media contexts and has no effect on screen rendering.

-Browsers should treat the page-break-inside property as an alias of break-inside.
-This assures that sites using the page-break-inside property still work as designed.
+Browsers treat the page-break-inside property as an alias of break-inside.
+This ensures that sites using the page-break-inside property still work as designed.

 Syntax